smlhelp/book/src/concepts/curry.md

-We seemed to agree on a meaning that said that, for non-function values, two values are extensionally equivalent if they are the _same value_, which is an ill-founded definition that may leave a bad taste in one's mouth, but ultimately boils down to our intuitive notion that, yes, some values are just the _same_ and we can't really do much more than question that.
+We seemed to agree on a meaning that said that, for non-function values, two values are extensionally equivalent if they are the _same value_, which is an perhaps an ill-justified definition that may leave a bad taste in one's mouth, but ultimately boils down to our intuitive notion that, yes, some values are just the _same_ and we can't really do much more than question that.
 For instance, we can see that `(1, 2, "hi")` and `(1, 2, "hi")` are the "same", and neither are the same as `(2, 1, "hello")`.
 For functions, however, we decided on a slightly more appeasing definition that defined a function by its _input-output_ behavior.
 We restate the definition below:

 > **[Extensional Equivalence (Functions)]** We say two expressions `e : t1 ->
 > t2` and `e' : t1 -> t2` for some types `t1` and `t2` are extensionally